Thomas Hitzlsperger: ‘David O’Leary really hurt me over Villa farewell’

-Thomas Hitzlsperger is arguably the world’s highest-profile gay footballer, albeit a former one, but the 35-year-old was a trailblazer long before announcing his sexuality to the world.
+Thomas Hitzlsperger is probably the world’s highest-profile gay footballer, albeit a former one, but he was a trailblazer even before announcing his sexuality to the world.

 After all, while there has always been a relatively healthy flow of players moving from the Bundesliga to the Premier League, Hitzlsperger is among a handful to have actually started their professional career in England rather than at home in Germany.

 He certainly didn’t move for the money either.
 He simply wanted to play football.
-And it was a move which paid off.
+And it was a move that paid off.

 “I moved to Birmingham to become a professional football player, but suddenly you realise that this is more than a career; you make friends, learn the language, and become part of the culture there,” he says.